Halvosaurus34/Portfolio/README.md

 #  My Portfolio

 # Description
 We were asked to create a responsive portfolio website that included a functional NavBar, responsive images and layout.
-The main code for this project is bootstrap.
+The main code for this project is bootstrap
 ## Issues
 The primary issue for this project was making the website look good with all devices and making sure to use bootstrap in an efficient and correct way.
 ## Website Features